-- Any jewelry worn to Orange County Behavioral Health (including wedding rings/bands and watches) will be removed upon admission for secure storage and returned at discharge.
+- Any jewelry worn to OC Specialty Health & Hospitals (including wedding rings/bands and watches) will be removed upon admission for secure storage and returned at discharge.

 - Phones and electronic equipment will be stored securely upon admission and returned at discharge.